theninthsky/client-side-rendering/README.md

 - The _[stale-while-revalidate](https://web.dev/stale-while-revalidate/#what-shipped)_ attribute.
 - A custom service worker.

-Although the first approach is completely usable (and can be set up within seconds), the second approach will give us a more granular control of how and when assets are cached and updated, so this is the approach we choose to implement.
+Although the first approach is completely usable (and can be set up within seconds), the second approach will give us a more granular control of how and when assets are cached and updated, in addition to giving us _[immediate code cache](https://v8.dev/blog/code-caching-for-devs#use-service-worker-caches)_.
+So this is the approach we choose to implement.

 ### Implementing SWR